 Circuit Clay by Klutz is a full kit complete with circuits, LEDs, and battery packs to make your creations light up.
 Art and science, for the win!
 The Clay Charms Kit teaches you how to make a number of clay minis including my favorite… (drum roll) tiny adorable food!
 And lastly, this Clay Dinosaurs Kit allows you to bring dinosaur fossils to life by covering them with your own creativity (and clay).

-Admittedly, I have never seen someone Do Art Coloring with Clay, but this kit makes it look like so much fun!
+Admittedly, I have never seen someone Do Art Coloring with Clay, but this art kit makes it look like so much fun!
 It includes 4 design boards, soft clay that won’t dry out, and easel backs to display your hand work.

 More Crafty Gift ideas on amazon

 Ugh, y’all, there is just SO many crafty gift ideas that I want to talk about for this age group, but I’m running out of space and time!
-We haven’t even touched on the other fiber arts, slime making, string art, general arts and craft kits and supplies, sand art, jewelry… the list goes on and on, but I have included ALL my crafty gift ideas on my FULL Tweens and Teens List on Amazon, so please check it out!
+We haven’t even touched on the other fiber arts, slime making, string art, general arts and craft kits and supplies, sand art, jewelry… the list goes on and on, but I have included ALL my creative & crafty gift ideas on the FULL Tweens and Teens List on Amazon, so please check it out!
 I’ll be updating it with even more ideas as we go!